velasqfr/se_project_express/README.md

 - Error Handling: Logs error for developers, prevents app crashes, and provides useful feedback to users
   - Example: middleware was used, a function used to catch and handle errors during the request–response cycle.
 - Input Validation: Integrated validator.js to ensure data integrity in our user input code before procesing it
+- Postman: An API platform used for testing and managing our APIs, particularly passing all of our potential errors

 ## Running the Project